borntofrappe/game-development/Games/Mazes/README.md

 # Mazes

-Projects created while going through this entertaining book by [**Jamis Buck**](https://twitter.com/jamis): [_Mazes for Programmers Code Your Own Twisty Little Passages_](http://www.mazesforprogrammers.com/).
+With this folder I set out to implement a series of algorithms to create perfect mazes, mazes in which any two cells can be connected by one path.
+It is inspired by the book [_Mazes for Programmers Code Your Own Twisty Little Passages_](http://www.mazesforprogrammers.com/), and specifically the first part of the volume.

-Starting from a grid with an arbitrary number of rows and columns, each demo also sports a table describing the player.
-This one is depicted through a circle which moves in the maze considering the available borders and the direction expressed by arrow keys.
+There is no game, currently, but a series of demos creating mazes with the different algorithms.
+A circle represents the player, but its only feature is the ability to walk in the maze constrained by the existing gates.

-## Binary Tree Algorithm
+## Binary Tree

 - visit every cell